obhq/obliteration/README.md

 ### Debugging the kernel

 Create `.kernel-debug` in the root of the repository.
 The contents of this file is YAML and the kernel will deserialize it to the `Args` struct in `src/kernel/src/main.rs` when passing the `--debug` flag to the kernel.

-- game: (Folder Path) | Where is the game to load?
-- system: (Folder Path) | Where is the system firmware?
-- debug-dump: (Folder Path) | Where should the debug log be saved?
-- clear-debug-dump: (boolean) | Should we remove the old debug log?
+See `Args` struct for available options.

-We already provide a launch configuration for VS Code so all you need to do is choose `Kernel` as the configuration and start debugging.
+We already provide a launch configuration for VS Code so all you need to do is choose `Debug - Kernel` as the configuration and start debugging.

 ### UI Icons